Stolen Babies: Side projects

 Dominique Lenore Persi has played with indie pop-folk polka artist Horace Weintraub, and has lent her accordion-playing skills to many of his recordings.

 Gil Sharone was a replacement drummer for +44 on their tours of Europe, Australia and Japan in early 2007.

 Dominique Lenore Persi and Rani Sharone are participants in the Immersion Composition Society.
 They are members of the Los Angeles sect, Lodge of 1,000 Names.

 Gil and Rani Sharone have played with Puscifer, the side project of Tool's frontman, Maynard James Keenan.
 In 2013, Rani Sharone remixed "The Green Valley" for Puscifer's "All Re-Mixed Up" remix album.
 The song features Rani as well as Gil on drums and Dominique on accordion.

 Gil Sharone handled drum duties for the album Ire Works by The Dillinger Escape Plan, following the departure of Chris Pennie (who left to join Coheed and Cambria; with whom he has since parted ways).
 Gil Sharone was the permanent drummer for The Dillinger Escape Plan from 2007 to 2008 but left the band to have time for his other projects including a DVD on Reggae drumming and Stolen Babies.

-Gil Sharone was the drummer of Marilyn Manson from 2014 to 2019.
+Gil Sharone was/is the drummer of Marilyn Manson from 2014 to 2019 and 2024 to present.
 He played drums on the Marilyn Manson albums The Pale Emperor (2015) and Heaven Upside Down (2017).

-Dominique Lenore Persi appeared on the album Z² by Canadian musician Devin Townsend, as well as the Radioactive Chicken Heads' 2017 album Tales from the Coop.
+Dominique Lenore Persi appeared on the album Z² by Canadian musician Devin Townsend, the Radioactive Chicken Heads' 2017 album Tales from the Coop, the soundtrack to the 2019 Richard Elfman movie Aliens, Clowns, & Geeks, as well as Los Angeles band Circle of Sighs' 2021 single "His Box."

+Rani Sharone is involved in his solo project Thrillsville, and the 2020 EP Say Goodbye to the Light features Persi on the tracks "So Close" and "Second Sleep," both of which being covers of Stolen Babies' previous works.